mahadeokhamgal/interview_questions/React_SpringBoot.md

 38. How does React handle component updates and reconciliation?
 39. What are React Hooks, and how are they different from class components?
 40. What is the difference between `React.memo` and `PureComponent`?
+41. What is Prop Drilling
+42. How to set cookies in each outgoing API call in reactJS.

 ---